-The earlier you start sending your children to regular lessons at a Brisbane taekwondo centre, the faster they will catch on with the ancient techniques of taekwondo or karate.
+The earlier you start sending your children to regular martial arts lessons at a Brisbane taekwondo centre, the faster they will catch on with the ancient techniques of taekwondo or karate.
 Nevertheless, most of our students are able to demonstrate key stances and moves they’ve learnt within the first 3 weeks of attendance.
 Also, the best time to enroll them is when they are 3 to 6 years of age.
 As children grow older and reach puberty, boys tend to exhibit increased enthusiasm for karate classes while most girls will shy away from it.
 However, if you get both your female and male toddlers enrolled at our academy at the innocent age of 3 to 6, they will not feel the awkwardness or gender divide quite as much when in class.

 Of course, starting early also means that your kids will require extra support from you, their guardians, in order to master the complicated moves and actions of taekwondo.
 For example, mastering a hook kick spin often requires our students several weeks of practice both in class and at home.
-Also, we encourage that you keep in mind how every child is different from the rest of his or her siblings.
+Also, we encourage you to keep in mind how every child is different from the rest of his or her siblings.

 So, while one child is ready to embark on his taekwondo training journey at 4 years of age, the other may not be ready till a few years later.
 This is just one of the reasons Focus Martial Arts offers a FREE Trial.
-The first class is an assessment class, so our experienced instructors can determine which class style and time would be best and to determine if your child is actually ready to start taekwondo, karate, or martial arts classes.
+The first class is an assessment class, so our experienced instructors can determine which martial arts class style and time would be best and to determine if your child is actually ready to start taekwondo, karate, or martial arts classes.
 Often, when children foray into our karate classes before they are ready mentally and physically for it, you will find their enthusiasm to learn dipping drastically over time; so much so that they begin to dread the next scheduled class.
 We really don’t want that to be happening!
 Our goal is to build their confidence, not hinder it.

 Benefits of Taekwondo Training

-Within days to weeks of enrolling into our taekwondo Brisbane classes, you will witness significant change in how your child handles his or her body, as well as in their attitude towards other human beings.
-For instance, confidence and coordination seems to shoot through the ceiling for most of our students.
+Within days to weeks of enrolling into our taekwondo Brisbane classes, you will witness a significant change in how your child handles his or her body, as well as in their attitude towards other human beings.
+For instance, confidence and coordination seem to shoot through the ceiling for most of our students.
 As their stamina and physical capabilities improve through taekwondo training, they also start to excel at other sports activities, such as cricket, basketball, and football.

-However, we do encourage that you re-enforce to your kids that they must place their own safety first when they find themselves in such a situation.
+However, we do encourage that you reinforce to your kids that they must place their own safety first when they find themselves in such a situation.
 The first reaction should always be to shout and yell for help from a nearby parent, policeman, or teacher.
 After all, violence is one element that is not encouraged in our taekwondo Queensland classes.

 Contact us for Your FREE TRIAL Class Today!

 Most of our clients have enrolled their kids in Focus Martial Arts courses for various purposes, such as:

-- Increasing physical strength
+- Increasing physical fitness level and physical strength

 - Sharpening hand-eye coordination